hbodas/dotfiles/README.md

 ---

 The master branch is the stable one, and the devel branch is the one where I try stuff.
 I merge devel onto master when I'm done messing with particular parts of my configuration.
+Test